cloukit/notification/THEME.md

 | center | ready | base |
 | links | ready | base |

 Note that the **wrapper** has some special UI States and Modifiers.
 The Animation flow starts with  `fadeIn` and transitions after a short time to `ready`.
-On close the UI State changes tp `fadeOut` before the component is destroyed.
+On close the UI State changes to `fadeOut` before the component is destroyed.

 The UI States on on `wrapper+ready` go from `latest` over `latestPlusOne` to `latestPlusN`.
 Meaning `latest` is the topmost notification, `latestPlusOne` is the second notification below and `latestPlusN` are all further notifications currently not in viewport.